ricardo-agz/pyrails/README.md

 # PyRails

 PyRails is a lightweight, opinionated, batteries-included Python web framework built on top of FastAPI and MongoEngine.
-It draws inspiration from Ruby on Rails to provide a productive and enjoyable development experience.
+It is means to provide helpful, lightweight abstractions to enable standard ways of implementing common patters to prevent the SaaSification of the developer stack.

+**The goal is to enhance not inhibit.**

 ## Features

-- FastAPI-based web framework with MongoEngine ORM
+- Built on top of FastAPI and MongoEngine ODM
 - CLI tool for project management and code generation
 - Built-in database management (MongoDB)
 - Support for both local and Docker-based development
 - Environment-specific configurations
 - Automatic API documentation

 ## Installation